Computers, internet access key targets of federal aid under governor's control

 About one-third of households in the state lack internet access, and others are dependent on weak signals.

+Louisiana is fifth from the bottom when it comes to the lack of adequate Internet connections and devices to do school work, according to a survey released Monday by a nonprofit group called Common Sense.

-The gap was one of the major stumbling blocks to continued education when classrooms closed, and is sure to be an issue again with some schools relying on remote learning for at least some students when the 2020-21 school year begins in August.
+The gap was one of the major stumbling blocks to continued education after classrooms closed, and is sure to be an issue again with some schools relying on remote learning when the 2020-21 school year begins in August.

 State Superintendent of Education Cade Brumley said Sunday the governor's injection of dollars for computers means about two thirds of the state's 720,000 public school students will have their own devices.